wix-incubator/wix-code-docs/wix-media-v2/wix-media-v2/Files/guides/resumable-upload-api.md

 >**Note:** Due to limits on the size and duration of files that you can upload, we recommend using [`importFile()`](wix-media-v2/files/importfile).
 See [Wix Media: Supported Media File Types and File Sizes](https://support.wix.com/en/article/wix-media-supported-media-file-types-and-file-sizes) for more details.

+### Use uploaded media in your site
+After successfully making the REST HTTP request and receiving a valid [response](#Response), the media has been successfully uploaded to your [Media Manager](https://support.wix.com/en/article/wix-media-about-the-media-manager).
+You can access the content from there and insert it into your site using the UI.

+The data in the response object, however is not directly compatible with your Wix site.
+To add the uploaded media files to the frontend of your site using code, call [`getFileDescriptor()`](https://www.wix.com/velo/reference/wix-media-v2/files/getfiledescriptor).
+Pass `file.id` from the Upload API's [response object](#Response) as its only parameter.
+Retrieve the valid Wix URI from the `Media` property in the returned `FileDescriptor` object.
+Set it to the `src` property of your site's elements.

 ## Authorization
 This endpoint uses the `uploadToken` from the response for authorization.
 No additional authorization is needed.